lindenbergresearch/Rack/README.md

 # Rack for Apple Silicon (arm64)

-This is an inofficial release of VCV Rack ported to Apple Silicon Architecture based on *arm64*.
+This is an unofficial release of VCV Rack ported to Apple Silicon Architecture based on *arm64*.
-It basicaly relates on v1.1.6 but I added some optimizations and experimental graphics extentions.
+It basically relates on v1.1.6 but I added some optimizations and experimental graphics extensions.

 These version needs at least an **M1 based Mac** and macOS **Big Sur**.